PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/design-guide.md

 Both our developer and user communities require meaningful and actionable error handling to help troubleshoot issues they may have with the code.
 This section outlines the tenets of our approach.

-The graphql error handling approach within the talawa-api is base on this really great blog which guides developers about how production ready graphql api handles error.
+The graphql error handling approach within the talawa-api is based on this really great blog which guides developers about how production ready graphql api handles error.
 Talawa api uses a hybrid approach shown in Stage:5 and Stage:6a of that post.

 A popular approach to representing errors in GraphQL is by using union types.
 [There is a great post by Sasha Solomon (Twitter) that explains the philosophy behind it in more detail.](https://medium.com/@sachee/200-ok-error-handling-in-graphql-7ec869aec9bc)